Mjz86/c_colon/README.md

 3. the normal return address (caller passed, no save):

-the return adress to the happy path section in the caller.
+the return adress to the happy path section in the caller. if specified enum return , its the table pointer to the table of return entries corresponding  to each enum entry.

 4. the catching return address (caller passed, no save):

-the return address to the unwind/sad path code section in the caller
+the return address to the unwind/sad path code section in the caller. if specified enum return , its the table pointer to the table of return entries corresponding  to each enum entry catch path.

 ( only 5 pointer sized registers, 2 of which are already used in all architectures for that purpose)